Huseynveliyev/flutter_challenge_dog_api/README.md

 # flutter-challenge doge api

-these are the packages that use:
-// http request package
+these are the packages that use: http request package
 dio: ^5.3.3

-//state managment solution
+state managment solution
 flutter_bloc: ^8.1.3 and equatable